Home Machine Tool Archive Machine Tools For Sale & Wanted

-Very rare - the writer knows of only one example - the plain-turning American Acme Power Equipment lathe was probably intended as a simple machine for use in garages and repair workshops.
-With a centre height of around 4.5 inches and admitting something like 24 inches between centres, while it lacked backgear-driven low speeds it appears to have been sold complete with a neat, built-on countershaft consisting of a tall tube carrying, at the top, a cross shaft with a V-belt drive pulley overhung on one side to connect to the motor and, on the other, a 3-step flat-belt pulley to drive the lathe spindle.
+Very rare - the writer knows of only one examples badged in this way - the plain-turning American Acme Power Equipment lathe was identical to that marketed by the Allen Electric & Equipment Co. of Detrioit and Kalamazoo, Michigan (a second Allen lathe has now been discovered).
+Probably intended as a simple machine for use in garages and repair workshops, the lathe had a centre height of around 4.5 inches and admitted something like 24 inches between centres.
+While it lacked backgear-driven low speeds it appears to have been sold complete with a neat, built-on countershaft consisting of a tall tube carrying, at the top, a cross shaft with a V-belt drive pulley overhung on one side to connect to the motor and, on the other, a 3-step flat-belt pulley to drive the lathe spindle.
 As flat belts work best when well spaced apart, this particular arrangement, though looking ungainly, is likely to have been effective in use.

 With its flat top and V-edged ways the bed resembled those most often seen on small English lathes with a simple carriage carrying an apron-mounted "full nut" that could not be disengaged from the leadscrew; the result was that, without a quick-action rack-and-pinion drive, every movement up and down the bed required a furious twirling of the (un-graduated) tailstock-end handwheel.
 Unfortunately, instead of a proper compounded slide rest, or a single swivelling tool slide, only a single non-swivelling type was fitted - this arrangement severely limiting the lathe's versatility.